Support Available for Teams

 Wellbeing Advice; From ELFT to YOURSELF

-This is a stressful time for all of us and especially as NHS staff.
-Many will feel it is a time of uncertainty, it may be a time of loss, a time when you are feeling anxious right now .
-You maybe worrying about your risk at work or how to juggle work and new childcare arrangements.
-You may be worried about vulnerable family members or changes in household income, amongst other things.
+This is a stressful time for all of us and especially as a member of NHS staff.
+Many will feel it is a time of uncertainty, it may be a time of loss, a time when you are feeling anxious right now.
+You maybe worrying about your risk at work or how to juggle work and childcare arrangements.
+You may be worried about vulnerable family members or changes in household income, or other factors.

 - Occupational Health queries, contact Team Prevent on 01327 810777 or email: firstname.lastname@example.org.

-- Carefirst 24 hour staff helpline (our Employee Assistance Programme provider.)
+- Carefirst 24 hour staff helpline (ELFT's Employee Assistance Programme provider.)
 0800 174 319 or log in online: Username: elft, Password: employee

 - Talk to your line manager or colleagues ... if you are feeling overwhelmed.
 Let people know so they can help.
 Don't assume they know how you feel